JasonNham/3-column-preview-card/README.md

 ### Useful resources

-- [CSS Tricks](css-tricks.com/snippets/css/a-guide-to-flexbox/) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
-- https://css-tricks.com/snippets/css/a-guide-to-flexbox/ - This website was extremely helpful in helping me when I would forget or not understand what certain CSS Flexbox properties would do.
+- [CSS Tricks](css-tricks.com/snippets/css/a-guide-to-flexbox/) - This website was extremely helpful in helping me when I would forget or not understand what certain CSS Flexbox properties would do.
 - [W3Schools](w3schools.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.

 ## Author